ellisoalgo/rick-and-morty-character-db/README.md

 # Final Evaluation - Module 3
 This project is the final evaluation of Module 3 from Adalab.
 It consists of a web application developed with in React, which allows users to search and view characters from the Rick and Morty series.
 ## Application Overview
 The application focuses on providing an intuitive interface for searching Rick and Morty characters.
-Users can filter characters by name, status (alive, dead, unknown), planet of origin, and species.
+Users can filter characters by name, status (alive, dead, unknown), planet of origin, location and species.
 Detailed information about each character, including their image, name, species, and status, is displayed upon selection.
 The application is fully responsive, designed in mobile-first, and adaptable to all screen sizes.
 ## Main Features
 - **Character Search**: Allows users to search for characters by name.
 - **Status Filter**: Users can filter results based on the character's status (alive, dead, unknown).